 Build a Timber Raised Bed

-If you have a heavy clay soil, you may find it easier to grow your vegetables in raised beds.
+If you have heavy clay soil, you may find it easier to grow vegetables in raised beds.
 Not only does the soil drain freely, but it also warms up faster in spring.

 When to Start: fall, late winter or early spring